handibles/mtu__alfreed/README.md

  - randomly subset matching sequences to create 100 files with 1000 sequences each

-The outcome of this was 2*2*3*100*1000 = 1,200,000 sequences to test classification.
+The outcome of this was `2x2x3x1001000 = 1,200,000` sequences to test classification.

-`VSEARCH` was then downloaded and placed in local path (binary doesn't require additional tools).
-Exploring the abilities of `VSEARCH` was fair and gamey fun, with several approaches tested:
+`VSEARCH` was then downloaded and placed in local path (binary doesn't require additional tools and no `conda` lollygagging).

+### running

+`VSEARCH` was fair and gamey fun, with great docs.
+Several approaches tested:

  - `SINTAX` - a k-mer ranking similarity measure used to establish likely taxonomic placement
  - `usearch_global` - an optimised global alignment method
  - `usearch-self` - using the `usearch_global` method, but specifying that self-self matches (checked via the sequence fasta header) should be ignored
- - `search-exact' - a sequence hash-and-collide approach
+ - `search_exact` - a sequence hash-and-collide approach
  - "some" additional tweaking of parameters to optimise outputs.

 ### measuring accuracy and time

-Time was generally measured using both the `time` bash-builtin, and `command time`.
+Time was generally measured using both the `time` bash-builtin, and `command time` for additional insight into memory (RSS) usage.
 Accuracy was evaluated at multiple levels for sake of amusing regex conversations, but judged based on whether the _"Genus species"_ binomial matched.
+Offerings and weeping supplications were also provided to [`GNU-parallel`](https://zenodo.org/records/14207479).

 ### benchmarking outcomes